Improving our processes for asylum seekers

 • if detained under a WOC, is subject to an application to Release on Conditions (ROC); or

-• if subject ROC, is also subject to an application to the District Court to vary or cancel those conditions; or
+• if subject to a ROC, is also subject to an application to the district court to vary or cancel those conditions; or

-• is arrested and detained by Police under section 313 of the Immigration Act 2009 who is otherwise liable for arrest and detention.
+• is arrested and detained by police under section 313 of the Immigration Act 2009 (if otherwise liable for arrest and detention; or

 8. Such decisions will be made consistent with the 2012 UNHCR Detention Guidelines and relevant provisions of the Immigration Act 2009.